radio-astro-tools/gaussfit_catalog/docs/gaussfit_catalog/index.rst

 ****************
-Template package
+Gaussfit Catalog
 ****************

-This is the documentation for the affiliated package.
+This is the documentation for gaussfit_catalog

 Reference/API
 =============

-.. automodapi:: packagename
+.. automodapi:: gaussfit_catalog